 Can House Cleaning Count as Exercise? – Conclusion

-Exercise has been associated with cycling, running, walking, and gym workouts lately.
+Recently, exercise has been associated with cycling, running, walking, and gym workouts.
 Our traditional practices have made these.
 But, it is essential to understand that exercise is an emphasis on any physical activity.
 This is where house cleaning can also be counted as an exercise.
 However, it is not the primary exercising form.